 5. Enroll in UCFS’ Consumer Financing Program – if you’re not already offering low monthly payments.

 With so many people experiencing financial strain because of lost or furloughed jobs due to COVID-19, plan now for when customers return.
-If you are a UCFS partner offering consumer financing, customers can make their purchase with low monthly payments.
+If you are a UCFS partner offering consumer financing, customers can make their purchases with low monthly payments.

 - Complete a merchant application: There is no fee to sign up and no minimum usage requirements.
 Allow several days for merchant application processing.